-For the CrossDoc system, the overall performance of it is highly important for numerous reasons, with a primary concern on providing swift commands and actions to end-users.
+For the CrossDoc system, the performance is important because our products primary concern is providing swift commands and reliant actions to our end-users.
 A fast and efficient system will support our Domain 2 requirement: Creating an intuitive and easily adoptable system.
 The CrossDoc system must meet ideal scores in Benchmark tests in response time and computer resource utilization.
 In operation the system will be responsible for reading/writing data and transmission of the data to comment stores, the response time for the reading and writing actions must be above 1.0 MB/s.
 Performance requirements for web-based data transmission to and from comment stores must be at least 5.0 Mb/s.
 Although the performance of web data transmission may be bottle-necked from an end-user connection, the transmission must not be slowed from CrossDoc implemented systems.
 To ensure the system meets or exceeds the performance requirements, five Benchmarking tests will be conducted the average result of these tests provide the basis for success or failure.